 - 2.4 There are around 130 separate towns, villages and hamlets scattered across the District.
-The three main towns are Witney (population 28,000) Carterton (16,000) and Chipping Norton (6,500).
-Notably, whilst these all offer a good range of services and facilities, none are served by rail (see below). - 2.5 Supporting the three main towns are six rural service centres including Bampton (population 2,500) Burford (1,300) Charlbury (3,000) Eynsham (5,000) Long Hanborough (2,400) and Woodstock (3,000).
+The three main towns are Witney (population 28,000) Carterton (16,000) and Chipping Norton (6,500)2.
+Notably, whilst these all offer a good range of services and facilities, none are served by rail (see below). - 2.5 Currently supporting the three main towns are six rural service centres including Bampton (population 2,500) Burford (1,300) Charlbury (3,000) Eynsham (5,000) Long Hanborough (2,400) and Woodstock (3,000)3.
 These service centres generally offer a good range of services and facilities.
-Long Hanborough and Charlbury benefit from railway stations serving the Cotswold rail line. - 2.6 The District's remaining settlements comprise a number of medium-sized and smaller villages and hamlets.
+Long Hanborough and Charlbury benefit from railway stations serving the Cotswold rail line. - 2.5a A new rural service centre is proposed to be created through this Local Plan in the form of a new Garden Village on land to the north of the A40 near Eynsham and close to Hanborough Station on the Cotswold line.
+This could exceed a population of 4,000 by 2031 and will need to develop a critical mass of services and facilities. - 2.6 The District's remaining settlements comprise a number of medium-sized and smaller villages and hamlets.